Support our work by becoming our Patron! Learn More

 How To Setup Restaurant Table - Glassware and Tabletop Items?

-Correct order taking is crucial in the beverage service process and for the satisfaction of the guest.
-It is therefore very important to ensure that the concerned F&B employees know how to take guest beverage orders in a professional manner and by respecting the Hotels or Restaurants Standard Operating Procedures.
+Correct order-taking is crucial in the beverage service process and for the satisfaction of the guest.
+It is therefore very important to ensure that the concerned F&B employees know how to take guest beverage orders in a professional manner and by respecting the Hotel or Restaurants Standard Operating Procedures.

-Materials needed for taking an order is an order taking pad or scribbling pad and a pen.
-Now with the new age Point of Sale (POS) systems orders can be directly taken on handheld devices like Ipad, Android Tablet, Smartphone etc.
+Materials needed for taking an order are an order-taking pad or scribbling pad and a pen.
+Now with the new age Point of Sale (POS) systems orders can be directly taken on handheld devices like iPads, Android tablets, Smartphones, etc.

 1. Preparation for taking Beverage Orders: